MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 You need a sampling plan.
 You can specify the sampling plan using the sampleType argument.
 The `contingencyTableBF` function distinguishes between four different types of experiment:

 *Fixed sample size*.
-Suppose that in our `chapek9` example, our experiment was designed like this: we deliberately set out to test 180 people, but we didn’t try to control the number of humans or robots, nor did we try to control the choices they made.
+Suppose that in our `chapek9` example, our experiment was designed like this: we deliberately set out to test 180 people, but we didnâ€™t try to control the number of humans or robots, nor did we try to control the choices they made.
 In this design, the total number of observations  N is fixed, but everything else is random.
-This is referred to as “joint multinomial” sampling, and if that’s what you did you should specify sampleType = "jointMulti".
-In the case of the chapek9 data, that’s actually what I had in mind when I invented the data set.
+This is referred to as â€œjoint multinomialâ€ sampling, and if thatâ€™s what you did you should specify sampleType = "jointMulti".
+In the case of the chapek9 data, thatâ€™s actually what I had in mind when I invented the data set.

 *Fixed row (or column) totals*.
 A different kind of design might work like this.
 We decide ahead of time that we want 180 people, but we try to be a little more systematic about it.
 Specifically, the experimenter constrains it so that we get a predetermined number of humans and robots (e.g., 90 of each).
 In this design, either the row totals or the column totals are fixed, but not both.
-This is referred to as “independent multinomial” sampling, and if that’s what you did you should specify sampleType = "indepMulti".
+This is referred to as â€œindependent multinomialâ€ sampling, and if thatâ€™s what you did you should specify sampleType = "indepMulti".

 *Both row and column totals fixed*.
 Another logical possibility is that you designed the experiment so that both the row totals and the column totals are fixed.
-This doesn’t make any sense at all in the chapek9 example, but there are other deisgns that can work this way.
+This doesnâ€™t make any sense at all in the chapek9 example, but there are other deisgns that can work this way.
 Suppose that I show you a collection of 20 toys, and then given them 10 stickers that say boy and another 10 that say girl.
 I then give them 10 blue stickers and 10 pink stickers.
 I then ask you to put the stickers on the 20 toys such that every toy has a colour and every toy has a gender.
 No matter how you assign the stickers, the total number of pink and blue toys will be 10, as will the number of boys and girls.
 In this design both the rows and columns of the contingency table are fixed.
-This is referred to as “hypergeometric” sampling, and if that’s what you’ve done you should specify sampleType = "hypergeom".
+This is referred to as â€œhypergeometricâ€ sampling, and if thatâ€™s what youâ€™ve done you should specify sampleType = "hypergeom".

 *Nothing is fixed*.
 Finally, it might be the case that nothing is fixed.
 Not the row columns, not the column totals, and not the total sample size either.
-For instance, in the chapek9 scenario, suppose what I’d done is run the study for a fixed length of time.
+For instance, in the chapek9 scenario, suppose what Iâ€™d done is run the study for a fixed length of time.
 By chance, it turned out that I got 180 people to turn up to study, but it could easily have been something else.
-This is referred to as “Poisson” sampling, and if that’s what you’ve done you should specify sampleType="poisson".
+This is referred to as â€œPoissonâ€ sampling, and if thatâ€™s what youâ€™ve done you should specify sampleType="poisson".

 Okay, so now we have enough knowledge to actually run a test.
 For the chapek9 data, I implied that we designed the study such that the total sample sizeN was fixed, so we should set sampleType ="jointMulti".

 ~~~
 contingencyTableBF(crosstab, sampleType = "jointMulti")